consultation for therapists, dieticians, and health professionals

 learn how to approach any complex case from a modern psychoanalytic perspective

-Individual and group consultations propel our growth as mental health professionals.
-They foster self-reflection and help us build a broader understanding of psychotherapy techniques, from cognitive-behavioral to humanistic approaches.
-Consultations also give us direct feedback and guidance from experienced colleagues, enriching our learning with their insights.
+Individual and group consultations help us grow as mental health professionals.
+They encourage self-reflection and deepen our understanding of psychotherapy techniques, whether cognitive-behavioral or humanistic.
+Consultations also offer direct feedback and guidance from experienced colleagues, which improves our professional work.

 Writing From The Inside OuT